Send out your light and your truth, that they may lead me, and bring me to your holy hill and to your dwelling. Psalm 43:3

 Psalm Chapter 119

-(101) I have restrained my feet from every evil way, That I may keep Your word.
-(102) I have not departed from Your judgments, For You Yourself have taught me.
-(103) How sweet are Your words to my taste, Sweeter than honey to my mouth!
-(104) Through Your precepts I get understanding; Therefore I hate every false way.
+(101) I have kept my feet from every evil path so that I might obey your word.
+(102) I have not departed from your laws, for you yourself have taught me.
+(103) How sweet are your words to my taste, sweeter than honey to my mouth!
+(104) I gain understanding from your precepts; therefore I hate every wrong path.

-(105) Your word is a lamp to my feet And a light to my path.
-(106) I have sworn and confirmed That I will keep Your righteous judgments.
-(107) I am afflicted very much; Revive me, O LORD, according to Your word.
-(108) Accept, I pray, the freewill offerings of my mouth, O LORD, And teach me Your judgments.
+(105) Your word is a lamp to my feet and a light for my path.
+(106) I have taken an oath and confirmed it, that I will follow your righteous laws.
+(107) I have suffered much; preserve my life, O LORD, according to your word.
+(108) Accept, O LORD, the willing praise of my mouth, and teach me your laws.

-(109) My life is continually in my hand, Yet I do not forget Your law.
-(110) The wicked have laid a snare for me, Yet I have not strayed from Your precepts.
-(111) Your testimonies I have taken as a heritage forever, For they are the rejoicing of my heart.
-(112) I have inclined my heart to perform Your statutes Forever, to the very end.
+(109) Though I constantly take my life in my hands, I will not forget your law.
+(110) The wicked have set a snare for me, but I have not strayed from your precepts.
+(111) Your statutes are my heritage forever; they are the joy of my heart.
+(112) My heart is set on keeping your decrees to the very end.

-(113) I hate the double-minded, But I love Your law.
-(114) You are my hiding place and my shield; I hope in Your word.
-(115) Depart from me, you evildoers, For I will keep the commandments of my God!
-(116) Uphold me according to Your word, that I may live; And do not let me be ashamed of my hope.
+(113) I hate double-minded men, but I love your law.
+(114) You are my refuge and my shield; I have put my hope in your word.
+(115) Away from me, you evildoers, that I may keep the commands of my God!
+(116) Sustain me according to your promise, and I will live; do not let my hopes be dashed.

-(117) Hold me up, and I shall be safe, And I shall observe Your statutes continually.
-(118) You reject all those who stray from Your statutes, For their deceit is falsehood.
-(119) You put away all the wicked of the earth like dross; Therefore I love Your testimonies.
-(120) My flesh trembles for fear of You, And I am afraid of Your judgments.
+(117) Uphold me, and I will be delivered; I will always have regard for your decrees.
+(118) You reject all who stray from your decrees, for their deceitfulness is in vain.
+(119) All the wicked of the earth you discard like dross; therefore I love your statutes.
+(120) My flesh trembles in fear of you; I stand in awe of your laws.

 Glory to the Father, and to the Son, and to the Holy Spirit, as it was in the beginning, is now, and will be forever.
 Amen.